viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 ## How use the Viam vision service

-Gets the robot's [vision service](https://python.viam.dev/autoapi/viam/services/vision/index.html?highlight=vision#module-viam.services.vision) and then runs a detection model on an image to get a list of detections in the next image given a camera and a detector.
+The following code gets the robot's [vision service](https://python.viam.dev/autoapi/viam/services/vision/index.html?highlight=vision#module-viam.services.vision) and then runs a detection model on an image to get a list of detections from the image.

 Assumption: a camera called "camera0" and a vision service call "detector_1" is configured on your robot on the Viam app.